Journal of Equity

 The Journal of Equity is international in coverage.
 Contributions dealing with the law of any common law jurisdiction or which take a comparative approach are welcomed.
 This is a refereed journal and the content is controlled by an editorial board following a formal process of peer review.

 The Journal of Equity adheres to guidelines based on the Committee on Publication Ethics (COPE) Best Practice Guidelines for Journal Editors.
+This journal publishes three issues annually.

 Authors are expected to follow the Oxford University Standard for the Citation of Legal Authorities.